 Modify the second paragraph of 4.3 as follows:

-An example of the basic topology of an L2R mesh is illustrated in Figure 1, where the mesh root enables access to an internet connexion service.
+An example of the basic topology of an L2R mesh is illustrated in Figure 1, where the L2R mesh L2rMeshId1 enables access to an internet connection service.

 Modify the last sentence of p.8 as follows:

-Figure 2 illustrates an example of multiple L2R meshes deployed over a PAN through two mesh roots and providing two services: internet and data collection.
-Mesh root 1 provides both services while mesh root 2 only provides the data collection service.
+Figure 2 illustrates an example of multiple L2R meshes deployed over a PAN providing two services: internet and data collection.
+L2rMeshId1 managed by mesh root 1 provides both services while L2rMeshId2 managed by mesh root 2 only provides the data collection service.

 Replace “L2R mesh” with “L2rMeshId” in Figure 2

 Modify the second paragraph of 4.4 as follows

+An L2R mesh enables access to one or more service tied to their mesh ID.
 A device that can provide access to a particular service may optionally become a mesh root and advertises the service(s) that it makes available.

 Delete Service list from Table 1, delete Table 2

 Insert the following text at the end of 6.2.2.2